PRISM: Parallel Residual Iterative Sequence Model

+\paragraph{Stage 1: Anchor Construction.} We approximate the state interaction $\mathbf{S}_{t-1}\mathbf{k}_t$ using a short convolution over the input sequence:

-This captures the high-frequency signal dominated by local context and serves as the anchor for all subsequent approximations.
-We provide a theoretical analysis of the approximation bias of this local proxy in Appendix \ref{app:simulation}, showing that the error decays exponentially with the effective memory window under fading-memory dynamics.
+This captures the high-frequency, locally-dominated component of the state-key interaction and serves as the \textit{anchor} for all subsequent computations.
+In Appendix~\ref{app:simulation}, we show that the approximation error decays exponentially with the effective memory window under fading-memory dynamics.

-As discussed before, $ \mathbf{u}_t $ enables state-independent access to the key interaction, but a single rank-$1$ update is insufficient to capture the full expressivity of the ideal solver.
-Hence, we employ iterative rank accumulation, a multi-step refinement process that constructs $ \mathbf{B}_t $ as a sum of $L$ orthogonal rank-$1$ components(detailed in Appendix \ref{app:rank_expansion} and \ref{app:loop_stability}):

-where the scalar gate $\beta_t^{(l)}$ acts as a confidence score, scaling the contribution of each component.
-Notably, each gate value is computed via the anchor

-We explicitly align the structure of $\boldsymbol{\delta}_{t}^{(l)}$ and $\mathbf{k}_t^{(l)}$ with the corresponding terms in \eqref{eq:ideal_solver}, ensuring that the parallelized update preserves its essential geometric properties.
-More specifically, we project the anchor to obtain the geometric basis $\mathbf{k}_t^{(l)}$ for each component:
+\paragraph{Stage 2: Parallel Refinement Loop.} With the anchor $\mathbf{u}_t$ established, we unroll $L$ refinement steps---each producing an independent rank-1 component---without any inter-step state dependency.